Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 In this demo, we'll use them all!

-### Step 4: Kick off Training Jobs
+### Step 4: Dispatch Training Jobs

 Use the "Fine Tune" tab in the Kiln UI to kick off your fine-tunes.
-Simply select the models you want to train, the dataset, and add any training parameters.
+Simply select the models you want to train, select a dataset, and add any training parameters.

 We recommend setting aside a test and validation set when creating your dataset split.
 This will allow you to evaluate your fine-tunes after they are complete.